The big money and profits behind the push for charter schools

 By combining the various credits with the interest from the loan itself, a lender can almost double his investment over the seven-year period.

-Noting this isn’t to allege that every business titan bankrolling the campaign for more charter schools is in it for their own personal financial interests.
+No wonder JPMorgan Chaseannounced this week it was creating a new $325 million pool to invest in charter schools and take advantage of the New Markets Tax Credit.
+Noting this isn't to allege that every business titan bankrolling the campaign for more charter schools is in it for their own personal financial interests.
 As just one example, take Zuckerberg.
-The New Yorker reports that in his scandal-plagued $100 million campaign to charter-ize Newark, New Jersey’s school district, “more than twenty million dollars of Zuckerberg’s gift and matching donations went to consulting firms with various specialties: public relations, human resources, communications, data analysis, teacher evaluation.”
+The New Yorker reports that in his scandal-plagued $100 million campaign to charter-ize Newark, New Jersey's school district, "more than twenty million dollars of Zuckerberg’s gift and matching donations went to consulting firms with various specialties: public relations, human resources, communications, data analysis, teacher evaluation."
 Yet, no evidence has emerged proving that he personally was trying to profit off the campaign.

 But, of course, a lot of corporate execs working for the firms who got Zuckerberg's money did indeed personally profit off the pro-charter-school campaign.
 Additionally, in states where charter schools are for-profit enterprises, there are even more business interests with personal financial stakes in undermining traditional public education.
 And, again, there are all the profits inherent in the aforementioned tax credits.
 Meanwhile, there's the whole anti-union element to the charter school movement.
 As any political consultant for a business group knows, if you get union-free charter schools to replace traditional public education, you damage the public sector unions - aka one of the few political forces with any resources to challenge Corporate America's broader legislative agenda.